MarvinJWendt/idk3/README.md

 ----

 This is a template CLI application, which can be used as a boilerplate for awesome CLI tools written in Go.
-This template prints the date or time to the terminal.
+This template prints the date or time to the terminal. asd asd

 ## Installation